AGING ELDER HELPLINE

 CONGREGATE MEALS

-To meet the nutritional needs of the elderly, DOSS has established numerous Senior Meal Sites.
-A complete senior meal and nutrition education is provided.
 Seniors age sixty (60) and older are encouraged to dine together in a social atmosphere.
-Meals are served Monday through Friday.
+Meals are served Monday thru Friday.
 Reservations must be made at least one (1) working day in advance.
-For additional information, or a DOSS Congregate Meal Site location near you, please call (561) 355-4746.
+Call for a DOSS Congregate Meal Site location near you.
+Funding is under the Federal Older Americans' Act and funds provided by Palm Beach County Board of Commissioners.

 Faith Manfra (Director)